suprajaarthi/Email-sender/README.md

 # Email-sender

-Email sender using node.js.
-A simple contact form has few fields which is stored and sends mail to the admin mail specified.
+A simple Email sender site using node.js.

+A contact form stores various fields of the users and sends mail to the admnin mail id specified.